Estelindis/aikido/README.md

 # About the project
 The MU Aikido Club website is designed to inform users about aikido broadly and the MU Aikido Club specifically.
-Ideally, even a user who was not interested in aikido before visiting the site might become interested via browsing it.
+Ideally, a user who was not interested in aikido before visiting the site might become interested via browsing it.

 ## User Goals
 - Navigate easily through a clear, readable website with attractive colours and images.